lindleyw/autonav/readme.txt

      orderby="x"     Where 'x' is one of the orderby parameters from: http://codex.wordpress.org/Template_Tags/query_posts#Orderby_Parameters
 		     The orderby parameter is not used when displaying attachments or images from a directory.
-Also: 'pagemash' for PageMash plugin's order;
+Also: 'postmash' for PostMash plugin's order;
 		     'meta:subpage_title' sorts by the custom field 'subpage_title' or you can use any other custom field; note that Wordpress will ignore posts or pages without that custom field.